 - Allow gases to escape without letting air in.

-- Available separately or as kits.
+- Available as part of fermentation kits.